 Working in partnership with TARIAN ROCU this PhD will investigate online grooming language, focusing on offender-to-offender communication

-Using data from real interactions, this project will aim to understand the offender’s modus operandi and offending processes, as well as risk-taking practises and hierarchies in online grooming communities.
+Using data from real offender-to-offender interactions, this project will aim to understand the offender’s modus operandi and offending processes, as well as risk-taking practises and hierarchies in online grooming communities.
 Computer assisted discourse studies (CADS) methods will be employed to contribute to this under-researched area of the field by examining offender-to-offender communication separately from victim-to-offender communication.
 The direct impact of this research on law enforcement protocols and practice could manifest via improvements in coded-message detection, linguistic profiling of offenders, and enabling more successful infiltration of online grooming networks by undercover police.